 The participants in the consultation largely agreed on the main points, which is refreshing.
 Less encouraging is that there are few ideas put forward for how to address pervasive issues in recognizing human rights in standards processes, from expertise and resource issues to lack of access to the results.

 It’s interesting, however, that a number of participants raised the spectre of surveillance capitalism as one of the driving forces behind not considering HR sufficiently.
 Whether it is the destruction of middlebox-based business models through end-to-end encryption, or the subtler acknowledgement that businesses will only adopt standards that serve them, the issue that corporations can monetize privacy violations very successfully remains.
 Neither human rights laws as they exist, nor standards themselves can sufficiently address this – other legal means need to be leveraged here.

 In the context of the Interpeer Project, a fair bit of thought has been put towards the surveillance capitalism problem.
 For example, in its ICN design, and somewhat unusually for ICN, we treat end-to-end encryption (E2EE) as a first class citizen.

-Other ICN approaches concentrate on transporting arbitary data.
-While this can be done with interpeer’s approach as well, using vessel as a container format provides E2EE out of the box, and does not leave this as an application concern.
+Other ICN approaches concentrate on transporting arbitrary data.
+While this can be done with Interpeer’s approach as well, using vessel as a container format provides E2EE out of the box, and does not leave this as an application concern.

 Even so, it is hard work convincing some folk of the necessity of such constructs.
 However, a consultation such as this one vindicates our approach – that’s a win we’ll take!